 Google Earth aerial imagery dated July 2023 and prior imagery (such as March 2003) was used to verify vegetation patterns, and for mapping purposes.
 Google Earth was used to measure polygon areas.
-The applicant's initial proposed layout is known as Alternative 1, and is shown in Figure 1b.
-Alternative 2 has been proposed as the mitigated alternative, with all new cultivation outside any High sensitivity areas.
+The applicant's preferred development layout is known as Alternative 1, and is shown in Figure 1b.
+Alternative 2 (Figure 1c) was proposed by the botanist after the site visit, in order to minimise botanical impacts, but the applicant does not deem it a desirable or feasible alternative.